szmania/CC-Mappers/README.md

 4.  **Submod Optional Add-on Mappers**: Finally, optional add-ons for submods are loaded in alphabetical order.
 These files are identified by a `submod_addon_tag` attribute in the root element, which links them to a specific submod.

 This loading order means that files loaded later will overwrite mappings from files loaded earlier.
 For example, a submod mapper can override a base mapper, and a submod's optional add-on can override the submod's own mappings.
 When multiple files of the same type are loaded (like optional add-ons), the one that comes last alphabetically takes precedence.
+The files within the `Cultures`, `Factions`, `Terrains`, and `Titles` directories are loaded in the same way, and optional add ons and submod optional addons are loaded alphabetically within their respective loading group.
+If you have multiple files in these directories, their contents will be merged.

 ## Custom Mappers